 - Ineffective team meetings

 - Absence of team cohesion or lack of team identity

 If your team is experiencing growing pains, take a deep breath.
 All you need is a clear, straightforward methodology designed to produce results.

 Goals provide direction and a way to measure progress and success.
 Without clear goals, team members may falter, become distracted, or fail to fulfill their role on the team.

-For this reason, goal setting is the very first step of the Right-Minded Teamwork process.
-According to RMT, there are two types of goals every team should consider: business goals psychological goals.
+That is why goal setting is the very first step of the Right-Minded Teamwork process.
+According to RMT, there are two types of goals every team should consider: business goals and psychological goals.

 In order for a team to succeed, each team member must first know, understand, and choose to align with the team’s overarching performance goals.